Panther (amphibious vehicle)

-The Panther is a commercial amphibious car manufactured by California-based WaterCar.
+The WaterCar Panther is a commercial amphibious car manufactured by California-based WaterCar.
 The Panther entered production in 2013.
 It was introduced in 2013 after 14 years of development by founder Dave March.
 It is currently being produced in Fountain Valley, California.

 Overview

-The Panther design is solely based on a Jeep compact SUV.
+The WaterCar Panther design is solely based on a Jeep compact SUV.
 The vehicle is constructed from lightweight steel for the chassis and fiberglass for the body.
-The Panther has a top speed of 85 mph on land and 45 mph on the water.
+The WaterCar Panther has a top speed of 85 mph on land and 45 mph on the water.
 The Panther has three trim levels, with the top model equipped with a 3.7L (3,664 cc) 24 valve SOHC V6 VTEC engine which produces 305 HP similar to the second generation Acura MDX SUV.